Recipe Overview

 With this easy meatball recipe, you can make all your favorites.
 Let’s get started!

-The meatballs are baked which is so much less hassle than frying.
-You don’t have to worry about them falling apart and you can do other things while they bake.
+Baked, not fried.
+The meatballs are baked on a sheet pan which is so much less hassle than frying.
+Since they don’t need to be flipped, there’s no worry about the meatballs falling apart.
+They brown nicely on all sides as they bake.
+Plus, since it’s hands-free, you can do other things while they bake!
+No messy stove to clean up, either.

 P.S.
 Meatballs can be air fried, too.
 Take a look at my recipe for air fryer meatballs.